Non-Commutative Geometry, Categories and Quantum Physics: Categories.

 A \emph{duality} (a contravariant equivalence) of two categories $\Cf$ and $\Df$ is a pair of contravariant functors $\Gamma: \Cf \to \Df$ and $\Sigma: \Df \to \Cf$ such that $\Gamma\circ\Sigma$ and $\Sigma\circ\Gamma$ are naturally equivalent to the respective identity functors $\I_\Df$ and $\I_\Cf$.
 A duality is actually specified by two functors, but given any one of the two functors in the dual pair, the other one is unique up to natural isomorphism.
-A functor $\Gamma$ is in a duality pair if and only if it is full, faithful and representative (see for example Barr-Wells~\cite[Definition~3.4.2]{BW}).
+A functor $\Gamma$ is in a duality pair if and only if it is full, faithful and representative (see for example M.~Barr-C.~Wells~\cite[Definition~3.4.2]{BW}).
 Categories that are in duality are considered ``essentially'' the same (modulo the reversing of arrows).

-Some important examples of ``geometrical categories'' i.e.~categories whose objects are sets equipped with a suitable structure, whose morphisms are ``structure preserving maps'' and with composition always given by the usual composition of functions are: \emph{sets and functions}; \emph{topological spaces and continuous maps}; \emph{differentiable manifolds and differentiable maps}; \emph{Riemannian manifolds (metric spaces) with global metric isometries}; \emph{Riemannian manifolds with Riemannnian (or totally geodesic) immersions/submersions}; \emph{orientable (Riemannian) $n$-dimensional manifolds with orientation preserving maps}.\footnote{Note that, in general, it has no intrinsic meaning to say that a map between manifolds of different dimension preserve (or reverse) the orientation: a map between oriented manifolds, determines only a unique orientation for the normal bundle of the manifold.}
+Some important examples of ``geometrical categories'' i.e.~categories whose objects are sets equipped with a suitable structure, whose morphisms are ``structure preserving maps'' and with composition always given by the usual composition of functions are: \begin{itemize} \item sets and functions; \item topological spaces and continuous maps; \item differentiable manifolds and differentiable maps; \item Riemannian manifolds (or also metric spaces) with global metric isometries; \item Riemannian manifolds with Riemannian (totally geodesic) immersions/submersions; \item orientable (Riemannian) $n$-dimensional manifolds with orientation preserving maps.\footnote{Note that, in general, it has no intrinsic meaning to say that a map between manifolds of different dimension preserve (or reverse) the orientation: a map between oriented manifolds, determines only a unique orientation for the normal bundle of the manifold.} \end{itemize}